 Regular sightings of elephant and lions occur at the waterhole just in front of the camp along with a large variety of general game and birdlife.
 With free Wi-Fi available throughout the camp, our guests will have the luxury of being able to video their favourite sightings and send them home to their jealous families and friends.

-The new camp will have four en-suite bedrooms.
+The new camp will have five en-suite bedrooms, although two of them are combined as a family room that shares a bathroom.
 There will also be an outside shower attached to each room, allowing for our guests to enjoy taking a relaxing shower under the stars while listening to the sounds of the bush around them.

 Leading off the deck, guests can access the braai area where a hearty meal can be prepared over the hot coals and a refreshing Gin and Tonic can be consumed.